Latest SeedProd News

 They’ll then guide you through the setup process, including customizing your store and adding products.

-Shopify comes with a drag-and-drop visual interface.
-Plus, managing product pages, inventories, and sales in Shopify are just as easy.
+Shopify has a drag-and-drop visual interface, and managing product pages, inventories, and sales is just as easy.

 The only downside to this easy user experience is the lack of control Shopify gives users over certain aspects of their store.
 For instance, you can only use Shopify themes, their own development tools, or those available in the Shopify app marketplace.